-MN Rules 8410.0150 requires that the District complete annual financial activities and audit reports within 120 days of the end of the calendar year.
+MN Rules 8410.0150 requires that the District complete annual financial activities and audit reports within 120 days before of the fiscal year end of the calendar yearends.
 The District shall submit to BWSR the aforementioned reports, separately or combined as a single document, for the preceding fiscal year if it has expended or accrued funds during that time.